My academic background includes ethnology and archaeology as fields of study.

 My medium: Mixed, also using natural materials.

-After almost 30 years of researching, reading and travelling to some of the most remote parts of among others Botswana, Namibia, Tanzania and Kenya, to visit the indigenous people, I wanted to share aspects of their cultures, in particular that of the Bushman/San, not via the written word, but visually, to inform and engage in dialogue.
+After almost 30 years of researching, reading and traveling to some of the most remote parts of among others Botswana, Namibia, Tanzania and Kenya, to visit the indigenous people, I wanted to share aspects of their cultures, in particular that of the Bushman/San, not via the written word, but visually, to inform and engage in dialogue.
 This set me on a lifelong journey of discovery of the myths, beliefs and rituals that governed their lives.

 I allow myself the following philosophy: “Like the people of Africa moved through the land, discovered it and made it their own, I want to journey through their legacy, discover it and visually portray aspects thereof.”